 In many caves taking pictures is forbidden.
 The explanation, that other cave visitors are annoyed by the flashlight is easy to understand.
 Another good reason is, that taking pictures takes time and tends to break up the group.
 And the flashlight disturbs bats, so in some countries it is forbidden by law, to take pictures of bats.

 But while this sounds good, it is not true.
 The true reason, why taking pictures is forbidden, is typically called copyright infringement.
 The cave owner wants to make some bucks by selling the right to publish images of his cave.
 The owner basically thinks he owns the right on pictures of his cave.
 Unfortunately this is not true, as most countries have only two related laws, one on copyright, which regulates the use of the pictures for the photographer.
 Another which describes the rights and duties of the cave owner, which could be called "property rights".
 Both laws do not allow to restrict the use of pictures someone else makes.
 The only way to do this is to prohibit photography completely, using the property rights, then all legal pictures are made by him and are protected by copyright laws.
 This is lawyer logic, but this is the way it works!

 Some cave owners think, they have to explain, why taking pictures is forbidden.
 But the copyright explanation could destroy their aura of being an altruistic protector of nature.
 So they invent really fantastic stories about cave destruction by flashlights.

 I heard this argument several times!
 Sounds good, doesn't it?
 But think about it a bit more:

 A seed of Audrey III, the killer tomato from space, astray in the cave, sits on the most beautiful speleothems of the cave!
 It ignores the electric light, burning at least 8 hours every day.
-But one day, bad Jochen visits the cave, taking pictures with his big flashlight.
-Ultraviolett light hits the seed, it grows in some seconds, infests the speleothems and then attacks some careless cave visitors....
+But one day, the bad photographer visits the cave, taking pictures with his big flashlight.
+Ultraviolett light hits the seed, it grows in some seconds, infests the speleothems and then starts to attack some careless cave visitors....